ChaseD13/UI-lab-capture/LOG.md

 - Added multiple AIN inputs for all eight ports
 - Edited the functionality of the slider.
 It now works in Hz
 - Added File I/O to store data to the location of the AD set by the user
+- Added frames to the layout to try and make positioning elements easier